Executing a successful co-branded marketing event

-What an incredible day it was on Saturday for Gelson’s Give Back Day!
+What an incredible day it was on for Gelson’s Give Back Day!
 There were smiles all around by kids and adults as they explored the store and activities.
 I especially loved the Make Your Own Trail Mix!
 We are so appreciative of the effort that you each put into the day to ensure its success.
 Thank you for partnering with us and supporting our schools and community.

 Hilary Mahan, Executive Director, Manhattan Beach Education Foundation

-Whether you call it event marketing, experiential marketing, or any flavor of brand marketing, the goal is the same, to increase customer engagement with your brand.
+Whether you call it event marketing, experiential marketing, or any other flavor of brand marketing, the goal is the same, to increase customer engagement with your brand.

 Businesses that rely on local clientele can greatly benefit from event marketing.
 Offering customers unique experiences outside the normal day-to-day, helps them to easily align those positive interactions with your brand.